dmlogic/pi-alarm-clock/README.md

 ## Alarm

 A basic UI is available to set the days and time of the alarm.
-The sound defaults to an included generic "beep beep".
-You may replace this with an mp3 of your choice by adjusting the contents of `alarm_file.js` and restarting.
+The sound defaults to an included generic "beep beep" noise.
+You may replace this with an mp3 of your choice by following the instructions below.

 ![Screenshot from 2021-11-14 08-13-36](https://user-images.githubusercontent.com/1250252/141673836-237c8e30-1e19-4bfe-926b-66ec81b0df1e.png)

 # Installation and setup

 You'll need a Raspberry PI with touchscreen and some sound output.
-A little USB speaker is the simplest option.
+A little [USB speaker](https://thepihut.com/products/mini-external-usb-stereo-speaker) is the simplest option.

 Install the latest, full Raspbian and ensure GIT is installed and the desktop displays correctly.

-Grab the `setup.sh` file from the pi folder and run it as the `pi` user.
+Download [`setup.sh`](https://raw.githubusercontent.com/dmlogic/pi-alarm-clock/main/pi/setup.sh) file and run it as the `pi` user.

 Copy `.env.sample` to `.env` and populate with your values.